Vineshree/HSR/README.md

 # Hubble Slow-Roll (HSR) Flow Framework

 A modular Python framework for simulating inflationary universes using the Hubble Slow-Roll hierarchy and Algebraic Closure Models (ACM).
-This repository replicates and extends results from Kinney (2002) and Chen et al., providing a robust engine for Monte Carlo exploration of the $n_s - r$ plane.
+This repository replicates and extends results from Kinney (2002) ( https://doi.org/10.48550/arXiv.astro-ph/0206032) and Chongchitnan (2005), et al. ( https://doi.org/10.48550/arXiv.astro-ph/0508355), providing a robust engine for Monte Carlo exploration of the $n_s - r$ plane.

 ---